AGLS Board Terms of reference

 Board members must notify the chair and secretariat in writing of their intention to resign from the board.

-If a member can no longer continue on the board, they may look to their agency to replace them.
+If a member can no longer continue on the board, the member’s agency may nominate a person to replace them.
 If the resigning member cannot find a suitable replacement then AGD will advertise the position widely.
 This will include with Commonwealth heads of legal and through the AGLS website.

 Where possible, departing board members are expected to pass on corporate knowledge to their replacement or to the board at large.

-Board members will choose a chair from among themselves at the start of each calendar year.
+Board members will choose a chair and a deputy chair from among themselves at the first board meeting in a calendar year.

-Should the chair position become vacant before the end of a calendar year, the remaining board members will choose a replacement from amongst themselves.
+Should either the chair or deputy chair position become vacant before the first board meeting in a calendar year, the remaining board members will choose a replacement from amongst themselves.

-The Office of Legal Services Coordination in AGD will provide secretariat services to the board.
+The OLSC will provide secretariat services to the board.

 As part of their role, the secretariat will: